THISISDINOSAUR/Anatomy/README.md

 - ~~Dinosaur fetching and drawing~~

 - ~~Fetching of parameters and constructing parameter sliders
-Includes then fetching the dinosaur with these parameters
+Includes then fetching the dinosaur with these parameters~~

 - ~~Request smoothing
 Currently requests a dinosaur on every input, leading to far to many server requests, and potential race conditions.
 Should at least implement a system where no requests are made whilst a request is pending~~

+- Request timeout
+Due to request smoothing, if a request takes a long time, it will block all other requests.
+There should be some kind of timeout on this.
+Whilst faffing with timers, may also want to implement some sort of rate limiting

 - Fix Z fighting
 All bones are currently rendered at the same z position, leading to z fighting.